Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: Introduction

 There now exist a range of 100\,pc \textit{Gaia}-defined samples of confirmed and candidate white dwarfs \citep{GentileFusillo_2021,GCNS_2021,JimenezEsteban_2023,Garcia-Zamora_2023,Vincent_2024}, constructed with varying quality cuts, white dwarf probability thresholds, and each of them can be combined with auxiliary data, leading to differences in sky coverage.
-In particular, the footprint of \textit{Gaia}-selected white dwarfs observed in MOS surveys currently covers only about 20\% of the sky (DESI DR1; \citealt{DESI_2025}), with plans for each MOS mission to expand to roughly 50\% of the sky by the end of operations.
-While these catalogues contain an order of magnitude more white dwarfs than the 40\,pc sample, reducing Poisson errors on the SFH, and allowing for a wider probe of the Solar neighbourhood including the effect of the finite vertical scale height of the Galactic disc, they also lack certain things the 40\,pc sample has such as either full volume completeness or spectroscopic follow up.
+In particular, the footprint of \textit{Gaia}-selected white dwarfs observed in MOS surveys currently covers only about 30\% of the sky (DESI DR1; \citealt{DESI_2025}, SDSS; \citealt{Kleinman2013}, LAMOST; \citealt{Lamost2012}), with plans for each MOS mission to expand to roughly 50\% of the sky by the end of operations.
+While these catalogues contain together and within 100\,pc an order of magnitude more white dwarfs than the 40\,pc sample, reducing Poisson errors on the SFH, and allowing for a wider probe of the Solar neighbourhood including the effect of the finite vertical scale height of the Galactic disc, they also lack certain things the 40\,pc sample has such as either complete spectroscopic follow up or full volume completeness.
 Balancing these factors and assessing their impact is crucial for selecting the best white dwarf samples for population studies.

 In this work, based on the 100\,pc \textit{Gaia} stellar sample, we compare different white dwarf sample selections, either based on quality cuts or availability of auxiliary data such as XP spectrophotometry or MOS medium-resolution spectroscopy.
 We then rely on the stellar population code of \cite{Roberts_2025} to quantify these differences in terms of changes in inferred SFH and age of the Galactic disc.